 A tour of Andy Logan’s basement reveals an obsession.
 Here's a guy who has a lot of amplifiers and a ton of pedals, most of which he built himself.
 It’s an interesting tour for gear heads.
 And if you get him started on Blues…

 Logan’s passion for gear and all things esoteric does not, however, distract him from his love of songwriting.
-Six of his songs have reached the finals in international songwriting contests.
+Seven of his songs have reached the finals in international songwriting contests.
 “I bought THAT with Shadow on My Trail”, he says, pointing to another well used piece of gear.

 Andy Logan grew up in the San Francisco bay area in the sixties and seventies, when the music scene was huge.
 There was a definitive “San Francisco Sound” that would later form the foundation for nearly every song Andy writes.